MayKoder/Space-Partitioning/docs/index.md

 **_TODO 0: Project Setup:_**

-_WARNING:_ Keep in minf that debug mode can kill performance in visual studio.
+_WARNING:_ Keep in mind that debug mode can kill performance in visual studio.
 Don't trust me?
 Then let me show you some numbers:

 | Check Method      | Units    | Debug Mode     | Release Mode |
 | ----------------- |:--------:| --------------:| ------------:|
 | Brute Force       | 1560     | ≃ 9.254,18 ms  | ≃ 52,41 ms  |
 | AABB Tree         | 1560     | ≃ 243,79 ms    | ≃ 6,04 ms   |

-You can download the VS project with all the needed files and the steps to complete the trees yourself [here]().
-The completed and working VS project with the trees working and the examples can we downloaded clicking [here]().
-If you want to download any file from the repository you can also go [here]().
+You can download the VS project with all the necessary files and the steps to complete the trees yourself [here]().
+The complete VS project with the trees working and the examples can we downloaded clicking [here]().
+If you want to download any file from the repository, you can go [here]().

 ##### **_REMEMBER that removing a license or the name of the creator from the code is A CRIME, so don't try to steal the code.
 Proper credit MUST be provided when using this code._**

+Now, try to spawn some units, by default the project will use BRUTE FORCE collision detection.
+Can you feel the FPS dying?
+Cool, let's fix that.

 **_TODO 1.1: Create tree variables:_**

 **_TODO 1.2: Initialize quadTree:_**

+**_TODO 2: Create a way to draw the trees for debugging:_**

+**_TODO 3: Make sure to update all the AABBTree nodes:_**

+**_TODO 4: Fill the code for CreateBuilding() method:_**
+Make sure that two buildings can't spawn in the same tile

+**_TODO 5: Fill the code for CreateUnit() method:_**
+Make sure that two units can't spawn in the same position

+**_TODO 6.1: Complete the missing code in the AABBTree::SubDivide() method:_**

+**_TODO 6.2: Complete the missing code in the QuadTree::SubDivide() method:_**

+**_TODO 7: Test collision detection in Debug and Release mode:_**
+There will be a big difference in time between debug and release mode, keep that in mind.

+**_TODO 8: Test (el que sigui que fagi el quadtree amb les unitats):_**

+**_TODO 9: Take some time to understand the code:_**

+You will modify the code will you?
+Then take some time to understand all the code.
+I tried to comment everything.

 ---
 ## Homework

 If you think that this is an interesting subject to work on, I dare you to take my code and optimize it, feel free to play around with it, I tried to make it as c++ independent by avoiding std's so it's easy to move to other languages.
 If you can get it running in a more efficient way (which I'm sure can be done, like really sure), please contact me so I can update the code and credit you properly, let's work together to make this code as fast as possible.

+This tree structure can be modified to do anything you need, from 2D camera culling, to area attacks (to reduce the number of collision checks)...

 ##### **_REMEMBER that removing a license or the name of the creator from the code is A CRIME, so don't try to steal the code.
 Proper credit MUST be provided when using this code._**